SeleniumHQ/www.seleniumhq.org/src/main/rst/appendix_installing_java_driver_client.rst

 * Download Selenium-RC from the SeleniumHQ `downloads page`_
 * Start any java IDE
 * Create new project
-* Add to your project classpath selenium-java-client-driver.jar
+* Add "selenium-java-<version-number>.jar" to your project classpath
 * Record your test from Selenium-IDE and translate it to java code (Selenium IDE has automatic translation feature to generate tests in variety of languages)
 * Run selenium server from console